New hopes from Parp inhibitors

 As Michael Bowen and Henry Hetcher write in a commentary published to go along with the research, “There are some points to clarify regarding the profile of patients acceptable for treatment”.
 The study only examined women with a mutation in the BRCA genes who had already undergone two chemotherapy treatments.
 It remains to be seen whether Parp inhibitors can be used in all cases of ovarian viral cancer.
 Researchers expect research results to be conducted with another parp inhibitor, neratinib, alone and in the first line instead of chemotherapy in 2018.

 For the moment, the need to carry out the test to search for BRCA mutations in all patients with ovarian HPV-type cancer emerges even more strongly.
 Such a step is useful in understanding who could benefit from treatment with olaparib.
-It is also to study the families in which these HPV mutations are transmitted hereditarily.
+It is also to study the families in which these mutations are transmitted hereditarily.
 In this way, it is possible to recognize women at risk of developing ovarian and breast cancers early.”

 Ref: 1